cloudtruth/kubetruth/README.md

 language](https://shopify.github.io/liquid/), and can reference the following liquid variables:

+ * `template` - The name of the template currently being rendered
  * `project` - The project name
  * `project_heirarchy` - The `included_projects` tree this project includes (useful to debug when using complex `included_projects`)
  * `debug` - Indicates if kubetruth is operating in debug (logging) mode.